phillipstm/https-teresaPhillips.github.io-reading-notes-/lab-07.md

   ^=		  x ^= y		x = x ^ y
   |=		  x |= y		x = x | y
   **=		  x **= y		x = x ** y

+## JavaScript functions
+A JavaScript function is a block of code designed to perform a particular task.
+A JavaScript function is executed when "something" invokes it (calls it).
+Why use functions?
+You can reuse code: Define the code once, and use it many times.
+You can use the same code many times with different arguments, to produce different results.

+A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().
+The parentheses may include parameter names separated by commas:
+(parameter1, parameter2, ...)
+The code to be executed, by the function, is placed inside curly brackets: {}

+  function name(parameter1, parameter2, parameter3) {
+  // code to be executed
+  }

+Function parameters are listed inside the parentheses () in the function definition.
+Function arguments are the values received by the function when it is invoked.
+Inside the function, the arguments (the parameters) behave as local variables.

+### Function Invocation
+The code inside the function will execute when "something" invokes (calls) the function:
+When an event occurs (when a user clicks a button) When it is invoked (called) from JavaScript code Automatically (self invoked)

+### Function Return
+When JavaScript reaches a return statement, the function will stop executing.
+If the function was invoked from a statement, JavaScript will "return" to execute the code after the invoking statement.
+Functions often compute a return value.
+The return value is "returned" back to the "caller":

+  let x = myFunction(4, 3);   // Function is called, return value will end up in x

+  function myFunction(a, b) {
+    return a * b;             // Function returns the product of a and b }